 DISNEY'S BEAUTY AND THE BEAST — June 2–7, 2026

 In 2015, the Halloran Centre opened next door to the Orpheum Theatre as an additional performance and conference space in a luxurious modern venue.
-The 2024-25 season features an interactive murder mystery theater series, an illusions series, The Orchestra Unplugged and the Memphis Songwriters Series.
-See the full lineup here.
+The 2025-26 season features an interactive murder mystery theater series, The Orchestra Unplugged and the Memphis Songwriters Series.
+See the Halloran Centre's full lineup here.

 Eat, Drink & Stay Nearby:

-For a quintessential Orpheum experience, grab pre-theatre drinks at Bar Ware or enjoy modern gastropub fare and cocktails at South of Beale.
+For a quintessential Orpheum and Halloran Centre experience, grab pre-theatre drinks at Old Dominick Distillery or Bar Ware or enjoy a nice dinner at Catherine & Mary's, The Lobbyist or The Majestic Grille – all in close walking distance.
+Both are accustomed to getting you out the door in time for your show.
+Catherine & Mary's also offers a three-course menu for Orpheum Broadway show nights.
 If the night is still young when the final curtain closes, take your group and head to one of Memphis’ late-night dives for post-show drinks.

 Cannon Center For Performing Arts